 Tip 2- Add Herbs to Help Digestion

 This tip is relevant if you are preparing dough for pooris.
-Everyone loves eating fluffy pooris served with a scrumptious curry and chutney.
+Everyone loves eating fluffy pooris served with scrumptious curry and chutney.
 The problem is a hearty breakfast may make you feel quite full and lethargic.
-To avoid the heaviness, add herbs like ajwain, which is loaded with several medicinal properties and also great for digestion.
+To avoid the heaviness, add herbs like ajwain, which is loaded with several medicinal properties and is also great for digestion.

 Tip 3- Use Warm Water to Make the Dough Soft